ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-10-valheim-food.md

 </script>

-Yes, I'm officially addicted to Valheim, and I also get frustrated when I run out of stamina while drawing my bow.
-I never really cared about my food intake, until now.
-So here's a simple visualization to see the range of options I have in game.
+**Instruction**: What you see above is a scatterplot of all food choices in-game, and where they land based on the health and stamina they offer.
+The colors represent the stage of the game where you can obtain them, while the size of the circle represents their active duration.
+You can hover above them to see more info.

-### Introduction
+## Introduction

-[Valheim](https://store.steampowered.com/app/892970/Valheim/ is an exploration and survival game that takes you to the heights of
+[Valheim](https://store.steampowered.com/app/892970/Valheim/) is an exploration and survival game that takes you to the heights of
 Viking culture.
 It's like the love child of Minecraft, Terraria, and Dark Souls.
 Yes, you read that right.